Restaurant Inventory ManagementLast updated on 7/19/2019

 - Total Cost

-2. List all of the items you have in your restaurant under the Items column.
+2. List items.
+Write out all of the items you have in your restaurant under the Items column.
 This should include everything from edible ingredients and cleaning supplies to dinnerware and tabletop items.

-4. Now, determine the number of units you have of each item and add those figures to the Inventory Amount column.
+4. Count or measure all items.
+Now, determine the number of units you have of each item and add those figures to the Inventory Amount column.
 Doing it this way allows you to standardize your measurements and makes calculating costs and waste a breeze.

 Example: 20 pounds of tomatoes should be written as 20, 6 boxes of pasta as 6, and 25 cases of paper towels as 25.

-5. Document all of your unit prices and add them to the Unit Price column for each item.
+5. Insert the unit price.
+Document all of your unit prices and add them to the Unit Price column for each item.
 To do so, simply divide the cost of one unit by the amount of that item you have.

-Example: If one pound of tomatoes costs $2 a pound and you have 1 pounds in your inventory, the unit cost $2.
+Example: If one pound of tomatoes costs $2 a pound and you have 1 pound in your inventory, the unit cost $2.

-6. Finally, calculate your total cost by multiplying the unit price of each item by the amount of that item that you have in your inventory.
+6. Calculate total cost.
+Finally, multiply the unit price of each item by the amount of that item that you have in your inventory.
 Once you've calculated the total cost for all of your inventory items, add those numbers to the Total Cost column.